Unconsciousness - first aidLoss of consciousness - first aid; Coma - first aid; Mental status change; Altered mental status

 - Is not breathing

 - Is pregnant

 - Is over age 50

 Call 911 if the person regains consciousness but:

 - Feels chest pain, pressure, or discomfort, or has a pounding or irregular heartbeat

-- Can't speak, has vision problems, or can't move the arms and legs
+- Cannot speak, has vision problems, or cannot move their arms and legs

 - Avoid situations where your blood sugar level gets too low.